ElegantEngineeringTech/livewire-modal/README.md

 </body>
 ```

+### Preparing your Modals

+Any Livewire component can be displayed as a modal, however, some features like stacking, requires you to customize your components.

 ### Opening a Modal

-Any Livewire component can be displayed as a modal.
-However, this package does not enforce any default styling, so ensure that your components look good within a modal or slideover.

 To open a modal, dispatch a `modal-open` event with the following parameters:

 -   `component`: The name of the Livewire component (required)
 -   `props`: An array of properties to pass to the component (optional)
+-   `stack`: A string identifying a specific stack, like `left` or `center` (optional)
 -   `params`: Additional parameters to store in the modal manager (optional)

-Example:
+You can disptach the events using three methods:

+Using Alpine `$distach` from inside an Alpine or Livewire component:

 ```html
 <button